omidarmat/onLearn/threejs.md

 mesh.position.z = 1;
 ```

 > Note that it is not necessary to apply position transforms before adding the object to the scene.
-So the three transforms above could either be placed before `scene.add(mesh)` or after it.
+So three transforms above could either be placed before `scene.add(mesh)` or after it.
 However, all transforms should be applied before the scene is **rendered**; so before `renderer.render(scene, camera)`.
 It is a good convention to place transforms after creating the object and before adding it to the scene.

 It is important to know that when using transforms, the unit of the values used are arbitrary.
 You should think of your values based on what you are building; it could be 1 kilometer, 1 centimeter, etc.